Shy07/shy07.github.com/tour-de-memoire.md

 I wake up
 I repent
 Time is just like a double-edged sword
-It gives me the creativeness without hesitate
+It gives me creativeness without hesitate
 While it wrested my social skills decidedly

 But why found must be after lost?

 Rain
-Necklaces made up by water drops
+Necklaces made up by water drops I faced
-I faced
 I just like a bird with injured wings
 Stay in the Phoenix Tree alone

 No interests to enjoy the beautiful scene
 One poem can’t express my helplessness
-Then how many can express
+Then how many can express?
 The answer may be made me more helplessness

 I came back our land again and again
 Waiting for the meeting unexpectedly
 But it be the cold rain again and again

+And one day
-And I try to ask the god like a child
+I try to ask the god
 Are you crying for me?

 No answer